gtmdotme/gtmdotme.github.io/_pages/about.md

 > "Explore.
 Dream.
 Discover."― Mark Twain

 I am currently working as a Research Associate at Adobe Research.
 I graduated from Indian Institute of Technology, Roorkee majoring in Computer Science and Engineering in 2019.
-Prior joining as a full time, I interned at Adobe Research during summer 2018 where I worked in the domain of Natural Language, focused on assisting document understanding.
+Prior to joining as a full time, I interned at Adobe Research during summer 2018 where I worked in the domain of Natural Language, focused on assisting document understanding.
 I, along with my team, explored an interdisciplinary domain of MicroFluidics and had developed a novel algorithm for resource allocation as part of B.Tech.
 Project Thesis.

-Currently I'm working at the intersection of modelling user behavior, data mining and data analysis in the domain of Machine Learning.
-For instance, applying deep learning techniques to score user journey in the domain of marketing science.
-Nevertheless, I am also exploring graphical networks domain out of sheer curiosity.
+Currently, I’m working at the intersection of modeling user behavior, data mining, and data analysis in the domain of Machine Learning.
+For instance, applying deep learning techniques to score user journeys in the domain of marketing science.
+Nevertheless, I am also exploring the domain of graphical networks out of sheer curiosity.

-I am an avid traveller and love clicking photographs.
-Feel free to drop by at my gallery!
+I am an avid traveler and love clicking photographs.
+Feel free to drop by at my [gallery](./photo-gallery)!

 <!-- monospace in html, ref: https://www.w3schools.com/tags/tag_tt.asp -->